 What Not to Do When Tulip Leaves are Yellow

-So your tulip leaves are turning yellow.
-If your tulips bulbs are healthy, the foliage will die down and turn yellow after blooming ends.
-This is 100 percent A-Okay.
+So, your tulip leaves are turning yellow.
+If your tulip bulbs are healthy, the foliage will die down and turn yellow after blooming ends.
+This is 100 percent okay.
 The important thing, however, is that you must live with the yellow tulip leaves, even if you think they’re ugly.
 This is because the leaves absorb sunlight, which in turn provides energy to feed the bulbs throughout the winter.

 Similarly, don’t attempt to camouflage the foliage by bending, braiding, or gathering the leaves together with rubber bands because you will inhibit their ability to absorb sunlight.
 You can, however, plant some attractive perennials around the tulip bed to hide the leaves, but only if you promise not to overwater.